flink-extended/dl-on-flink/flink-ai-flow/README.md

 # Flink AI FLOW

+Flink AI Flow is an open source framework that bridges big data and AI.
-This project is an open source platform for managing the machine learning project life cycle, including feature engineering, model training, model evaluation, model service, model inference, monitoring, etc.
+It manages the entire machine learning project lifecycle as a unified workflow, including feature engineering, model training, model evaluation, model service, model inference, monitoring, etc.
-Flink AI Flow is also a system that unified batch and stream machine learning workflow based on the flink engine.
+Throughout the entire workflow, Flink is used as the general purpose computing engine.

+In addition to the capability of orchestrating a group of batch jobs, by leveraging an event-based scheduler, Flink AI Flow also supports workflows that contain streaming jobs.
+Such capability is quite useful for complicated real-time machine learning systems as well as other real-time workflows in general.

 You can use Flink AI Flow to do the following: